 Fructose: the new F word

 We used to be told that fructose (aka “fruit sugar”) was the ideal sweetener for people with diabetes because it doesn’t cause blood sugar spikes.
 However, in recent years its reputation has tanked, as some experts have decided that fructose is the silently sinister sister of the sugar family, single-handedly responsible for obesity, diabetes, heart disease, fatty liver disease, gout, cancer, and worldwide destruction.
-Perhaps most famously, UCSF pediatric oncologist Dr. Robert Lustig delivered a lecture about the perils of fructose in which he blamed fructose for the childhood obesity epidemic and dubbed it a poison.
+In this popular lecture about the perils of fructose fructose has even been dubbed a poison largely responsible for the epidemic of childhood obesity.

 Just a few weeks ago, yet another fructose study made headlines, including this New York Times article and a nicely balanced report in Science News claiming that fructose may make it harder to control appetite and food cravings than glucose, paving the way to overeating and obesity.
 [See article two in this series for a full breakdown of this study.]